 Our counseling program is designed to address the needs of all students by helping them acquire competencies in career planning and exploration, knowledge of self/others and educational/vocational development.
 The guidance program consists of various programs: individual and group counseling, parent and teacher consultations, group guidance, referral assistance to other programs and services in the community, and classroom guidance.

-In this week's Comet Conversation, Superintendent Steve Sayers talks to Powers Elementary School Principal Beth Schwartz about the kindergarten registration process!
+On this week's Comet Conversation, Superintendent Steve Sayers talks to Powers Elementary School Principal Beth Schwartz about the kindergarten registration process!

 - Meet Mrs. Carnabuci

 - Healthy Mind: Small Group Support

 - Healthy Mind: Lorain County Board of Mental Health

 Greetings!
 I am Joanne Carnabuci and I am the 5th and 7th grade Guidance Counselor.
 Before I became a guidance counselor, I previously taught middle school for the past 6 years in the Cleveland area.
 Teaching middle school is my passion so I am very excited to be your guidance counselor this year.
 Other than education, I am also a huge sports fanatic, especially OSU football.
 I have a husband named Pete, who is also a teacher.
 He works in Berea as and administrator.
 Education runs in my veins, not only are my immediate family members a bunch of educators, almost every single aunt, uncle or cousin is in some form of education.
 In the little spare time that I have, I enjoy chasing around my children Carmina and Rocco, running, reading professional development and science fiction books, and like I said before, I am a huge sports fan especially Cleveland sports.